MrLixm/katana-tools-lxm/src/utility/lua_logger/README.md

 - Log level system where you can define what level of message is allowed to be displayed.
 - Multiples logger with different log level can be created in the same script.
-- Convert tables and nested tables to a human-readable one line string.
+- Convert tables and nested tables to a human-readable string (see settings).
-- Round any numbers to 3 decimal
 - Multiples arguments can be passed : `logger:debug("text", 69, {"table"})`
 - Prefix the message with the function's name the log is being called from.
 - Should be loop safe (no string concatenation)
+- String formatting settings class with options to format the displayed output:
+  - number : round decimals
+  - string : display literal quotes around strings
+  - tables : display tables with line breaks or as one-line
+  - tables : indent amount for multi-line tables
+  - tables : toggle display of tables indexes
+  - tables : maximum table length allowed before the table is forced to one-line

 ## Installation & Use

+You have 2 options to install the script :

 ### Insert inline